Gaumer History, Family Crest & Coats of Arms

 Gaumer Spelling Variations

-spelling variations.
+Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name Gaumer revealed many variations, including Gahan, Gaghan, Gagham, Getham, Gaham, Gahame and others.

 Early Notables of the Gaumer family (pre 1700)

-Migration of the Gaumer family to the New World and Oceana
+Migration of the Gaumer family

 Thousands of Irish families left for North American shores in the 19th century.
 These people were searching for a life unencumbered with poverty, hunger, and racial discrimination.
 Many arrived to eventually find such conditions, but many others simply did not arrive: victims of the diseased, overcrowded ships in which they traveled to the New World.
 Those who lived to see North American shores were instrumental in the development of the growing nations of Canada and the United States.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name Gaumer: John Gahan who landed in Pennsylvania in 1773; followed by James in 1842; another John in 1856; and Patrick in 1867; William Gahan settled in Boston Massachusetts in 1818..